 Noumenia News is the official quarterly newsletter of the Covenant of Hekate.
 Each month we will bring you updates from our Sanctuaries around the world as well as creative offerings from our members.
-We will provide information on new members and work to create to bridge between our online and offline devotions.
+We will provide information on new members and work to create a bridge between our online and offline devotions.
 Sign up for Noumenia News by clicking here.

 Noumenia News – The Covenant of Hekate Monthly Newsletter